 Foto de Angelo Casto en Unsplash

-Corte Internacional de Justicia de La Haya manifiesta su competencia para conocer el fondo de la demanda boliviana y rechaza la objeción preliminar planteada por Chile.
+C. I. J. La Haya manifiesta su competencia para conocer el fondo de la demanda boliviana

 El equipo jurídico nuestro señaló que los asuntos en el litigio son la soberanía territorial y la naturaleza del acceso de Bolivia al océano Pacífico.
 Basándose en el artículo 6 del Pacto de Bogotá, señalando que estos asuntos se resolvieron por medio de un acuerdo enunciado en el Tratado de Paz de 1904 y que se rigen por este Tratado, que estaba en vigor en la fecha de la firma del Pacto.
 Por tanto los acuerdos, la práctica diplomática y las declaraciones que Bolivia invoca corresponden, a la cuestión jurídica ya zanjada y regida por el Tratado de 1904.